openSUSE/news-o-o/_posts/2011-07-10-opensuse-weekly-news-issue-183-is-out.markdown

 This article shows how to introduce multithreading to mature desktop applications written in C and C++.
 These applications usually have some attributes that make it more difficult to introduce multithreading: They often consist of old code with many nooks and crannies whose functions are undocumented and unknown, or they are GUI applications with a single main thread.
 Let's explore how to migrate these applications. (...)

-â€
+”

 ### For System Administrators

-â€œ
+“

         [Uwe Gansert: Unattended Upgrade with AutoYaST](http://suse.gansert.net/?p=239)

 Today I want to introduce a new feature of SLES11 SP2.
 Usually you use AutoYaST to do fresh installations of a system including formatting the partitions and do all kind of new-system configuration in your AutoYaST XML.
-With SLES11 SP2 youâ€™ll have the option of doing unattended upgrades of a previously installed systems too.
+With SLES11 SP2 you’ll have the option of doing unattended upgrades of a previously installed systems too.

 Imagine you have a running SLES10 SP4 and want to upgrade it now to SLES11 SP2 with AutoYaST, what are the steps to do that? (...)

-â€
+”

-â€œ
+“

         [TechRepublic/Marco Fioretti: How to remove duplicate files without wasting time](http://www.techrepublic.com/blog/opensource/how-to-remove-duplicate-files-without-wasting-time/2667)

 Duplicate files can enter in your computer in many ways.
 No matter how it happened, they should be removed as soon as possible.
 Waste is waste: why should you tolerate it?
-Itâ€™s not just a matter of principle: duplicates make your backups, not to mention indexing with Nepomuk or similar engines, take more time than itâ€™s really necessary.
-So letâ€™s get rid of them. (...)
+It’s not just a matter of principle: duplicates make your backups, not to mention indexing with Nepomuk or similar engines, take more time than it’s really necessary.
+So let’s get rid of them. (...)

-â€
+”

-â€œ
+“

         [Linux Journal/Johan Thelin: Safer Access without Passwords](http://www.linuxjournal.com/content/safer-access-without-passwords)